cynic-net/comci/README.md

     #   be run in the foreground and the results will not be recorded to git.

     $ vi foo.py
-    $ git tscript run -i unit
+    $ git tscript run -i . unit

     $ git commit -m 'FIXUP: Clean up blah blah blah'

     #   After completion the results can be examined:

     $ git log -2            # A Git note will summarise the results
-    $ git tscript show @^   # Shows details of the tests we ran at the start
+    $ git tscript show @^   # Shows details of the tests we ran at the
-                            # start against what is now the parent of our
+                            # start against the parent of our fixup commit.
-                            # fixup commit.

     #   If all is happy, you can generate a new commit with your cleanup
     #   and the full set of tests for it.
 This will run all test scripts